 General Information for Students with Disabilities

-- You must request your accommodations every quarter that you wish to access them by
+- You must request your accommodations every term that you wish to access them by using

 take considerable time to arrange and may be delayed if you fail to provide timely

 notification.
 (Please see specific procedures for further details about appropriate

 - Inform DSS, through the online myDSS student portal, of any changes to your class schedule immediately so accommodations